Get E-Book

 out += decoder.decode(chunkB);

-That state is the reason TextDecoderStream exists, although most backend code can stay with TextDecoder or Node stream transforms until it reaches a web stream boundary.
+That carried state is why TextDecoderStream exists, although most backend code can stay with TextDecoder or Node stream transforms until it reaches a web-stream boundary.

 const url = new URL('/users?id=123', 'https://api.example.test');